kropladev/spring-synchro/README.md

-spring-synchro-bpss
+spring-synchro
 ===============

-synchronisation of the bpss user accounts with LDAP and roles definitions.
+synchronisation of the system user accounts with LDAP and roles definitions.
 Version for cluser ienvironments.